-We consider it completely unacceptable that the draft CRIS providing estimates for the 2020-21 financial years was not provided for consultation until 23 July - 23 days after the end of the financial year that it relates to.
-How is any business meant to budget for and manage this uncertainty - heightened by the current economic times with the Coronavirus crisis?
+We consider it completely unacceptable that the draft CRIS providing estimates for the 2021-22 financial years was not provided for consultation until 8 June - not long before the end of the financial year that it relates to.
+How is any business meant to budget for and manage this uncertainty - heightened by the current economic times?